sowole-aims/dlbc-data-science-academy/_modules/week-03.md

 title: Data Visualization and Analysis with Power BI
 ---

-Nov 11

 Mod 1
 : **Introduction to Power BI**{: .label .label-purple }
-  : Welcome to the DLBC Data Science Academy's "Data Visualization and Analysis with Power BI" topic!
+  : Welcome to "Data Visualization and Analysis with Power BI" topic!
 In this module, we will introduce Power BI, its capabilities, and the modules we will cover in this topic.

 Mod 2
 : **Getting Started with Power BI**{: .label .label-purple }